rapidsai/clx/CONTRIBUTING.md

 In any case you wish to use a different build environment, such as the [RAPIDS nightly containers](https://hub.docker.com/r/rapidsai/rapidsai-nightly), alter your docker build command as such:

 ```
-# First download the rapids container you wish
 docker pull rapidsai/rapidsai-nightly:cuda10.0-runtime-ubuntu18.04
-# Then build the docker image by passing in build arguments

 docker build -t clx:dev --build-arg repository=rapidsai-nightly --build-arg version=cuda10.0-runtime-ubuntu18.04 .
-# Start a new container

 docker run --runtime=nvidia \
   --rm -it \
   -p 8888:8888 \